Sports Marketing Victory is Found in Sonic Branding Strategies

 The French Tennis Federation (FFT) came to Sixième Son to create a sonic identity.
 It needed to amplify the intrigue, magic, and good competitive spirit of the tournament for everyone attending- players, spectators, and media alike.

-Inspired by its Parisian home, the sonic DNA provides the ingredients for branded sound adaptations to highlight key moments of the game; the officials’ and players’ entrance, the final game, and the trophy ceremony.
-Theseon-brand compositionswould also extend beyond the stadium to support Roland-Garros’ digital content.
+Inspired by its Parisian home, the sonic DNA provides the ingredients for branded sound adaptations.
+These versions highlight key moments of the game; the officials’ and players’ entrance, the final game, and the trophy ceremony.
+These on-brand compositions would also extend beyond the stadium to support Roland-Garros’ digital content.

-Other experiential sounds were needed as well.
-Sixième Son created content for customer service lines, bespoke films, and music for the parking lot as well as the gift shop.
+Sixième Son also created content for customer service lines, bespoke films, and music for the parking lot and gift shop.
 A new roof went up in 2020 that added night matches to the roster.
 Accordingly, Sixième Son added new nighttime tracks to the sonic playbook.

-Roland-Garros’ sonic identity was embraced wholeheartedly.
+The sonic identity exploded into the public’s ears.
 The media played the brand music for an average of 13 minutes during the finals to an audience of 3 million.
 The trophy ceremony music was downloaded 700k times in 24 hours.
 It even won the Strategies Grand Prix for Design in Sonic Branding the year it was launched.

 “We’ve never seen Rafael Nadal so emotional and applause last for so long – it’s the music and the support from all,” said French commentators Lionel Chamouleau and Arnaud Boetsch.